fernandoPalluzzi/lstmContacts/README.md

 # 1. Antigen-Antibody Complex search module

 This module can be used by starting an R environment.
-The lstmContacts only requires the base R package (version >= 4.0).
+The lstmContacts only requires the base R package (>= 4.0).
 We can load R module functions and data using `source`:

 ```r
 source("~/lstmContacts/contacts.R")